This review of “Attica” was first published on September 9 after the film’s premiere at the Toronto Film Festival.

 Time can be both one of the greatest gifts to uncovering the truth as well as one of its greatest hindrances.
-Fortunately for “Attica” — the latest from celebrated documentarian Stanley Nelson (“The Black Panthers: Vanguard of the Revolution,” “Miles Davis: Birth of the Cool”), making its world premiere at TIFF — the former is at play.
+Fortunately for “Attica” — the latest from celebrated documentarian Stanley Nelson (“The Black Panthers: Vanguard of the Revolution,” “Miles Davis: Birth of the Cool”) — the former is at play.
 Examining the notorious prison uprising 50 years ago, “Attica” does more than chronicle the events surrounding the events of September 1971: It also sets the record straight.

 “The majority of people who hear the word ‘Attica’ don’t know what it relates to, or if they’ve heard about the prison rebellion, they don’t understand why it happened,” says Nelson, in the film’s press notes.
 “They don’t know why the prisoners took over the prison.”

 To explain that “why,” the three-time Emmy winner, once again collaborating with producer Traci Curry (“30 for 30: Michael Vick”), turns the narrative over to the people whose story it truly is to tell.
 There are no historians or other experts, no celebrity narrator, just Attica prisoners, children of prison guards, reporters, lawyers, negotiators, and others directly tied to the events spanning those historic five days.
 Archival footage, a significant portion of which comes from prison cameras, also bears witness.
 What unfolds is a bone-chilling account of what is widely regarded as the largest prison rebellion in U.S. history.